What is SSL Stripping and How to Stop SSL Stripping Attack?

 ● Using SSL/TLS Acceleration Hardware

 The SSL/TLS acceleration hardware also prevents SSL stripping by providing an extra layer of security.
-For inspection of all SSL traffic and only allow traffic from a trusted source, the device can be configured accordingly.
+The device can be configured accordingly to inspect all SSL traffic and only allow traffic from a trusted source.
 With an additional layer of security, it becomes much more difficult for an attacker to perform SSL stripping, as this acceleration hardware will detect and block any attempts to intercept or modify SSL/TLS traffic.

 These are some of the ways to prevent sslstrip from happening and make sure your end-users enjoy safe and hassle-free web browsing.